The gibberish you see in Chrome indicates a font issue, specifically the Roboto font.

 Macs come with Font Book (found in Applications) and include a one-click solution for removing font duplicates.
 Open Font Book and click Edit > Look for Enabled Duplicates…

 Choose to Resolve Automatically or Resolve Manually.
-I chose manually and deleted the Microsoft fonts, opting for Apple’s included version of those same fonts.
+I manually deleted the Microsoft fonts, opting for Apple’s included version of those same fonts.

 As a side note: Historically, FontAgent has been my font manager of choice, as it automatically synced my Adobe projects with the fonts required by each project.
 There does not appear to be an out-of-the-box way to remove duplicate fonts in my version of FontAgent.
 However, once installed, FontAgent does prevent users from creating new duplicates.